gerohuels/drone-field-analysis/README.md

 ## Input files
 Place your `.mp4` video and matching `.srt` file into the `footage/` folder before running the analysis.

-## AI bare spot and animal detection
+## AI bare spot, animal, and weed detection

 The `drone_field_analysis/utils/data_processing.py` module demonstrates how to analyze the extracted frames using the OpenAI API.
-Each frame is sent to the `gpt-4o` model with instructions to look for large, clearly visible bare soil patches or animals.
+Each frame is sent to the `gpt-4o` model with instructions to look for large, clearly visible bare soil patches, animals, or weeds.
 If the model detects a matching object with high confidence it triggers the appropriate reporting function, printing the estimated location and confidence score.